napari/napari.github.io/dev/_sources/gallery/magic_viewer.rst

 Example showing how to access the current viewer from a function widget.

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-24
+GENERATED FROM PYTHON SOURCE LINES 9-25